 New volunteer opportunities are also visible to existing volunteers on the volunteering platform; highlighted in the News section and in regular PDF newsletters (usually monthly).

-Role descriptions and volunteer opportunities can be emailed, posted, or described over the phone, as an alternative for those who are unfamiliar with using the internet.
+Role descriptions and volunteer opportunities can be emailed, posted, or described over the phone, as an alternative for those who are not confident in using computers or have limited digital access.

 Expenses